-Students who attain the acceptable standard but not the standard of excellence will receive a final course mark between 50% and 79%, inclusive.
+Students who attain the acceptable standard but not the standard of excellence will receive a final course mark between 50 percent and 79 percent, inclusive.
 Typically, these students have gained new skills and a basic knowledge of the concepts and procedures relative to the general and specific outcomes defined for Mathematics 30-1 in the program of studies.
 They demonstrate mathematical skills as well as conceptual understanding, and they can apply their knowledge to familiar problem contexts.